harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 1. A [**rooted**](#3-how-can-i-tell-if-my-input-newick-tree-is-rooted) phylogenetic tree of all species to align, with or without branch lengths, in [Newick format](https://en.wikipedia.org/wiki/Newick_format).
 2. The [**softmasked**](#4-how-can-i-tell-if-my-genome-fasta-files-are-softmasked) genome [FASTA](https://en.wikipedia.org/wiki/FASTA_format) files for each species.
+3. A reference genome to project the alignment to MAF format.

 You will use these to create the input file for Cactus.